surana-mudit/code-editing-agent/python/README.md

    - Can create new files if they don't exist
    - Can replace text in existing files

+4. **run_terminal_command**: Executes terminal commands on the local system
+   - Input: A command string to execute
+   - Output: JSON object containing return code, stdout, and stderr
+   - Has built-in safety checks to prevent execution of potentially dangerous commands
+   - Command execution is limited to 30 seconds

 ## Usage

 1. Run the application
 2. Type messages to Claude in the terminal
 3. When Claude wants to use a tool, it will show the tool call and result
 4. Continue the conversation based on Claude's responses

+## Security Notice

+The terminal command execution feature executes commands with the same permissions as the user running the application.
+To mitigate potential risks, the implementation includes:

+1. A blocklist of potentially dangerous commands
+2. A 30-second timeout for all commands
+3. Output capturing to prevent disruption of the application

+Use this feature with caution and be aware of the commands being executed.

 ## Requirements